thi-ng/umbrella/README.md

 Once more, **this project is NOT a framework**.
 There's no turn-key, one-size-fits-all approach and instead the overall design philosophy encourages a mix & match philosophy for key aspects of application design (inside & outside the browser).
-Customization points are provided wherever useful and usually only expect certain interfaces/type signatures rather than hard-coded concrete implementations.
+Customization points are provided wherever useful and only expect certain interfaces/type signatures rather than hard-coded concrete implementations.
+In many cases presets are provided too.

 All packages: